Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

   title='Fila Brazillia - Subtle Body'
 %}

-Off-duty again, Tara walked through the doors to Train's bar, whose familiar racket promised to drown out the silence in her head.
-A gnawing anxiety accompanied an unfamiliar loneliness that had become her shadow this past week.
+Off-duty again, Tara pushed through the airlock to Train's bar, whose unfamiliar racket promised to drown out the now familiar silence in her head.
+A gnawing anxiety accompanied an unusual loneliness had become her shadow this past week.
 As she grabbed a vodka tonic from the bar, she spotted Fell across the crowded room.

 "Where have you been?" he asked as she approached.